Inzhenerka/docs.getdbt.tech/website/docs/reference/project-configs/require-dbt-version.md

 If this configuration is not specified, no version check will occur.

+Before v1, we recommend you pin your required dbt version to a minor release.
+After v1, you should pin to a major release.
+See [pin to a range](#pin-to-a-range) for more details.

 :::info <Constant name="cloud" /> release tracks

 <Snippet path="_config-dbt-version-check" />